pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 youtube_url = ""

 +++
-"Absolute stillness is the thing about villainous people," says Canadian bass-baritone Gerald Finley.
-He is between rehearsals of David Alden's stark production of _Otello_, running
+"Absolute stillness is the thing about villainous people," says Canadian bass-baritone Gerald Finley, who has been busy studying malevolence in preparation for his Iago in David Alden's stark production of _Otello_ (running April 27 to May 21 at the Canadian Opera Company).

+Shady characters aren't new for the affable Finley; before adding Iago, Baron Scarpia (_Tosca_), and Duke Bluebeard (_Bluebeard's Castle_) to his repertoire, his career was famously rooted in two of Mozart's most prominent cads, Don Giovanni (_Don Giovanni_) and Count Almaviva (_Le nozze di Figaro_).

+Yet in Iago, Finley finds "the perfect villain."
+An expert at false charm, and

 *
 * Iago stuff, villains, Psychopath Test